Dementia caregiving: Dealing with the strain on your marriage

-Caregiving and marital strain often go hand in hand.
+Caregiving can put a strain on relationships.
 Know the impact caregiving can have on your marriage and what you can do about it.By Mayo Clinic Staff

-- Cutting into your time together as a couple
+- Loss of time spent together as a couple

 Tips for coping

 - Connect with community.
-Consider joining a local support group for caregivers or connect with other caregivers online.
+Join a local support group for family caregivers or connect with other caregivers online.
 Participate in a support group as a couple.

 See more In-depth